cloudify-cosmo/docs.getcloudify.org/content/agents/packager.md

 You can use the Cloudify agent packager to create an agent on the distribution on which you are running, that uses your distribution and compilers for modules that require compilation.

-{{% gsWarning title="Note" %}}
+{{% gsNote title="Notes" %}}

-You must use Python 2.7.x or Python 2.6.x to create an agent.
+* You must use Python 2.7.x or Python 2.6.x to create an agent.
-{{% /gsWarning %}}

-{{% gsWarning title="Note" %}}
-Not all Cloudify plugins can run on Python 2.6.x.
+* Not all Cloudify plugins can run on Python 2.6.x.
 Only basic modules and plugins currently run on Python 2.6.x.
 To determine whether a plugin supports your Python version, refer to the documentation for the plugin you plan to use.

-{{% /gsWarning %}}
+{{% /gsNote %}}

 # Creation Process